 There is no cost to the gun control side because these laws infringe upon a right they do not themselves exercise.
 However, unless there is actual benefit, then the laws are not worth the cost—eroding the RKBA.

-The Second Amendment is not about hunting, or even home defense.
+The Second Amendment is not about hunting, or even home defense, though these are fair uses and an understanding of Threat Scenarios is important when discussing this topic.
 It is about civil defense.
 The Founding Fathers did not risk their lives to secure our right to hunt delicious deer.

 My family came from China.
 My grandparents fought on the side of the Nationalists against the Communists and lost, having to flee to Taiwan afterward.
 They saw first-hand what oppression and tyranny is.
 Did you know that the Communist Chinese Constitution purports to grant many of the same nice-sounding rights as the American Constitution, such as the rights to free speech, to peaceably assemble, and to due process?
 Of course, we all know after the Tiananmen Massacre that the Chinese Constitution is not worth the paper it is printed on.